 What factors affect thermosetting plastics?

 Shrinkage is the dimensional shrinkage of plastic after it is removed from the mold and cooled to room temperature.
 Shrinkage is not only the thermal expansion and cold contraction of the resin itself but also related to various forming factors, so the shrinkage of plastic parts after forming should be called forming shrinkage.

 The ability of plastics to fill a cavity at a given temperature and pressure is called fluidity, which is an important process parameter that must be considered in mold design.
-Large fluidity easily leads to excessive overflow, uncompacted filling cavity, loose plastic structure, difficult demoulding and cleaning, premature hardening and other disadvantages.
+Large fluidity easily leads to excessive overflow, uncompacted filling cavity, loose-plastic structure, difficult demolding and cleaning, premature hardening, and other disadvantages.
 But small fluidity is insufficient filling, not easy to form, forming pressure.
-So the choice of plastic fluidity must meet the requirements of plastic parts, forming process and forming conditions.
-The casting system, parting surface and feeding direction should be considered according to the flow performance.
-The fluidity of thermosetting plastics is usually expressed in terms of lasig fluidity (measured in millimeters).
+So the choice of plastic fluidity must meet the requirements of plastic parts, forming process, and forming conditions.
+The casting system, parting surface, and feeding direction should be considered according to the flow performance.
+The fluidity of thermosetting plastics is usually expressed in terms of lasting fluidity (measured in millimeters).
 A large number of good liquidity, each kind of plastic is usually divided into three different levels of liquidity, for different plastic parts and forming process selection.

 Specific volume and compression ratio

 Specific volume is the volume per gram of plastic (measured as 3 centimeters per gram).
 The compressibility is the ratio of the volume or specific volume of the plastic powder to the plastic parts (the value is always greater than 1).
 They can be used to determine the size of the die loading chamber.
 The large value requires a large volume of the charging chamber, and at the same time, it indicates that the plastic powder is filled with more air, is difficult to exhaust, long forming cycle, and has low productivity.
 Small specific volume is more conducive to ingot pressing.